delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Everyone is nervous at a networking event.
 Go up to random people and say "Hi I'm [your name here]".

 Do you remember that feeling when that one person talked to you once in a coffee shop or at a party?
-How that one perosn picked you out of everyone else to talk to?
+How that one person picked you out of everyone else to talk to?
 This is what you're doing to other people when you approach them first and talk to them.

 Try to make friends instead of people who can elevate your status in life.